EckhardM/pyYASDI/README.md

 * https://www.heiko-pruessing.de/projects/yasdi/yasdi_technical.php
 * https://www.heiko-pruessing.de/projects/yasdi/yasdi-tutorial-c.html

-libyasdiarmhf.tar contains the YASDI libraries compiled for ARM devices (Raspberry Pi), extract that to your library path (e.g. /usr/local/lib )
+The File libyasdiarmhf.tar contains the YASDI libraries compiled for ARM devices (Raspberry Pi), extract that to your library path (e.g. /usr/local/lib ).

-Please edit the yasdi.ini as needed and edit the paths of yasdi.ini and the YASDI Libraries on your system in yasdiwrapper.py as needed.
+Please edit the yasdi.ini as needed and edit the paths of yasdi.ini and the YASDI libraries on your system in yasdiwrapper.py as needed.

 Import yasdiwrapper.py in your python software